Skip to Main Content

 Downtown Minneapolis and the Hotel That Anchors It

 Second Avenue South runs through the working core of downtown Minneapolis, a stretch that connects the business district to the Warehouse District bars and the skyway network that keeps the city moving through its colder months.
 Hotels along this corridor serve a specific function: they place guests within walking distance of Target Field, the Minneapolis Convention Center, and the cluster of restaurants that have made the city's dining scene worth paying attention to over the past decade.
-The Hyatt Centric Downtown Minneapolis, at 615 Second Avenue South, sits squarely in that geography, earning a MICHELIN Selected designation in the 2025 Michelin Hotels guide, a recognition that applies to properties meeting a defined set of comfort and hospitality standards rather than a starred culinary award.
+The Hyatt Centric Downtown Minneapolis, at 615 Second Avenue South, sits squarely in that geography, as a 2025 Michelin Selected property, a recognition that applies to hotels meeting a defined set of comfort and hospitality standards rather than a starred culinary award.

 The MICHELIN Selected tier is worth contextualizing.
-Across the United States, Michelin applies this designation to hotels that clear a quality threshold in areas like design, service consistency, and overall guest experience, without necessarily occupying the very leading of the luxury bracket.
-In Minneapolis specifically, the designated set is selective enough that inclusion places the Hyatt Centric in a recognizable peer group, one that readers of our full Minneapolis restaurants and hotels guide will recognize as the city's quality mid-market tier.
+Across the United States, Michelin applies this designation to hotels that clear a quality threshold in areas like design, service consistency, and overall guest experience, without necessarily occupying the very best of the luxury bracket.
+In Minneapolis specifically, the designated set is selective enough that inclusion places the Hyatt Centric in a recognizable peer group, one that fits the city's mid-market tier.

 Minneapolis has a hotel market that fractures fairly cleanly across price and format.
 At the upper end, the Four Seasons Hotel Minneapolis and the Hotel Ivy, a Luxury Collection Hotel, serve guests for whom full-service amenities and premium positioning are non-negotiable.
 Properties like the Hewing Hotel, with its converted warehouse character in the North Loop, or the The Chambers Hotel on Hennepin Avenue, draw a different traveller: one oriented toward local design and neighbourhood character over brand infrastructure.
 The Hyatt Centric model sits between those poles, offering brand reliability and central access at rates that tend to undercut the full-luxury tier considerably.